benoitbar/jquery-translate/README.rst

     <p class="trans">My text to translate</p>
     ...

-Call the plugin or without options
+Call the plugin with or without options

     $('.trans').translate({
         lang : 'en',